bostromdev/AeroTune/README.md

 ---

 AeroTune is an independent FPV Blackbox analysis project created by Christopher Bostrom / bostromdev.
 This project is not affiliated with similarly named commercial tools or services.
+## Project Origin

+AeroTune was created by Christopher Bostrom / bostromdev as an independent FPV Blackbox log analysis tool for Betaflight tuning support.

+The project focuses on translating Blackbox CSV data into practical tuning guidance for drone pilots, including noise, tracking, propwash, filter, and PID adjustment feedback.

+AeroTune, AeroTune FPV, and the related project materials in this repository are not affiliated with any similarly named commercial tools or third-party services.
 ## Why AeroTune Runs Locally

 AeroTune is designed as a **local-first tool**.